-Kentucky does not meet this goal.
-While the state may articulate the starting salary that a teacher should be paid, it should not require districts to adhere to a state-dictated salary schedule.
-It should also discourage districts from tying compensation to advanced degrees and eliminate salary schedules that establish higher minimum salaries for teachers with such degrees.
-The state should also discourage salary schedules that assume teachers with the most experience are the most effective and ensure that the highest steps on the pay scale are not determined solely by seniority.
+Michigan meets this goal in part.
+Although the state is commended for not requiring districts to adhere to a state-dictated salary schedule, it should articulate policies that definitively discourage districts from tying compensation to advanced degrees or assuming teachers with the most experience are the most effective.
+Such policies would ensure that the highest steps on the pay scales are not determined solely by seniority.